 All the confusion and guilt that came with the first two points (the financial stuff) lingered for a while, until it eventually surfaced and resulted in this decision – which was actually pretty impulsive.
 I had no idea if I could do it.
 Even as I was typing up the rules for the shopping ban, I kept thinking: this is crazy!
 What am I doing!?
 I can’t do this!
 But the fear was outweighed by my gut instinct, which told me I had no choice but to accept this challenge and change my spending habits.
 I didn’t want to keep wasting money on clutter that would fill my home, especially at the expense of my other life and financial goals.

-I wanted to become a more conscious consumer, so I could enjoy what I had, only buy what I absolutely needed and let go of the rest.
+I wanted to become a more mindful consumer, so I could enjoy what I had, only buy what I absolutely needed and let go of the rest.
 Saving money would be a bonus.

 The rules for the shopping ban were fairly simple.
 I was allowed to shop for necessities, such as groceries, toiletries, basic cosmetics (like eyeliner and mascara, but only after I ran out), cleaning supplies, gift for others and a few items I identified before I started.
 On the approved shopping list, as I called it, was a new bed (to finally replace my 13-year-old bed) and a few items of clothing, which I could see would need to be purchased or replaced while I was decluttering.
 I was NOT allowed to shop for things like clothes, shoes, accessories, nail polish, books/magazines, notebooks, candles, household items, home decor or electronics.

 I also added takeout coffee to the list of things I was not allowed to purchase.
 I’ve been drinking coffee for 15 years and, by the time I started the ban, I was buying $5 lattes at least 4-5 days/week ($80-100/month).
-That’s not a lot of money, in the grand scheme of things, but it was still money I could’ve done better things with than drink away.
-Then I started a “Shopping Ban Account”, so I could save all the money I wasn’t spending on coffee as well as the money I got from any items I sold during my declutter.
+That’s not a lot of money, in the grand scheme of things, but it was still money I could’ve done better things with than drink and piss away (literally).
+I started a “Shopping Ban” account, so I could save all the money I wasn’t spending on coffee as well as the money I got from any items I sold during my declutter.
 I started by putting $100/month into the account and assumed I’d have $1,200-$1,500 at the end.